victor-smirnov/memoria-site/content/en/docs/applications/storage/index.md

 Technically, we don't need a custom designed controller to run the execution stack.
 Any decent _64-bit_ SSD controller supporting embedded or external nvRAM should be enough.
 Custom chip can be equipped with accelerators so we can do _much more processing_ within CSD's allowed power budget.

 The idea is to use the same HW/SW architecture as outlined in [this document](/docs/overview/accel), adapted to specific requirements and constraints of computational storage devices.
+The controller consists of a cluster (grid, hypercube) of RISC-V based [processing elements](/docs/overview/accel#processing-element) (xPU) equipped with Memoria-specific ISA extensions accelerating algorithms and data structures.

 {{< figure src="/docs/applications/storage/accelerator.svg" >}}

+Accelerator's architecture is 'standard' (unified).
+The only difference is problem-specific blocks (NAND Flash controllers) and, possibly, some other functions.

+The main featurs of this controller's architecture are scalability and extensibility.
+We can add more processing elements if we want faster on-device query processing.
+Third-parties may add thier own processing elements as long as they support HRPC interfaces of the accelerator.

 ## Storage Engines

-##